Andrew-ezeani/sample-react/README.md

 # React + Vite

-Testing out git on termux
+Testing out git on termux.
+It works!